Hodge-Deligne polynomials of character varieties of abelian groups: Abstract

 \section{Abstract}

 Let $F$ be a finite group and $X$ be a complex quasi-projective $F$-variety.
 For $r\in\mathbb{N}$, we consider the mixed Hodge-Deligne polynomials of quotients $X^{r}/F$ where $F$ acts diagonally, and compute them for certain classes of varieties $X$ with simple mixed Hodge structures.
 A particularly interesting case is when $X$ is the maximal torus of an affine reductive group $G$, and $F$ is its Weyl group.
-As an application, we obtain explicit formulae for the mixed Hodge-Deligne and $E$-polynomials of $G$-character varieties of free abelian groups.
-Considering the Weyl groups of some of the classical groups, such as $GL(n,\mathbb{C})$, $SL(n,\mathbb{C})$ or $Sp(n,\mathbb{C})$, and their relation to partitions of $n$, we get even more concrete expressions for these polynomials.
+As an application, we obtain explicit formulae for the Hodge-Deligne and $E$-polynomials of (the distinguished component of) $G$-character varieties of free abelian groups.
+In the cases $G=GL(n,\mathbb{C})$ and $SL(n,\mathbb{C})$ we get even more concrete expressions for these polynomials, using the combinatorics of partitions.